symfony2admingenerator/GeneratorBundle/Resources/new-doc/admin/general-params.md

 ### Credentials
 `credentials` __default__: `~` __type__: `string`

 By default, there are no credentials required to view every page of this particular admin.
-To check for a specific credential, just enter is here.
+To check for a specific credential, just enter it here.
 For more documenation about credentials, check our [security documentation][security-doc].

 > __NOTE__ Credentials given here are valid for the whole admin, but can be overridden in specific builders or even specific fields.